Does the Enigma system fit into standard studwork?

 Can I use my own door leaf with an Enigma kit?

 Yes, providing your door leaf is 44mm thick, it would be compatible with our standard kits.
 Thicker doors can be accommodated with our bespoke systems.
-However, if you require a fire rating, a fire-rated door leaf will need to be used; matching the correct specification, in accord with what has been tested and certified with Enigma.
-If not, the door leaf requires sign off by Building Control as we cannot certify any door leaf that has not been tested with our system.
+However, if you require a fire rating, a fire-rated door leaf will need to be used; matching the correct specification in accordance with what has been tested and certified with Enigma.
+If not, the door leaf requires sign-off by Building Control as we cannot certify any door leaf that has not been tested with our system.